LonaBam/alx-system_engineering-deveops/0x01-shell_permissions/README.md

-13-change_group - This script changes the group owner to school for a file 100-change_owner_and_group - This script chnages the owner and group owner for all files and directories 101-symbolic_link_permissions - This script changes the owner and group owner of files respectively
+13-change_group - This script changes the group owner to school for a file 100-change_owner_and_group - This script chnages the owner and group owner for all files and directories 101-symbolic_link_permissions - This script changes the owner and group owner of files respectively 102-if_only - This script changes the owner of a file only if a particular user is the current user